AI CodeFree plan

 Who it's for

 Amazon Q Developer makes the most sense for teams heavily invested in AWS.
-Cloud infrastructure engineers writing CloudFormation, CDK, or Terraform for AWS will find the service-aware suggestions genuinely useful — it knows the correct property names, valid configurations, and IAM permission patterns without you having to look them up.
-Enterprise Java teams facing framework upgrades benefit from the modernization agent, which can automate the tedious parts of moving from Java 8 to 17 or from older Spring versions.
-For general-purpose coding — a React frontend, a Python data pipeline, a Go microservice — Q Developer's completions are adequate but not competitive with Copilot or Cursor.
+Cloud infrastructure engineers writing CloudFormation, CDK, or Terraform for AWS will find the service-aware suggestions genuinely useful.
+It knows the correct property names, valid configurations, and IAM permission patterns without you having to look them up.
+For general-purpose coding (a React frontend, a Python data pipeline, a Go microservice), Q Developer's completions are adequate but not competitive with Copilot or Cursor.
 If your work is not primarily AWS-focused, this tool offers limited advantage.

 AWS-specific capabilities

 Where Q Developer justifies its existence is AWS-native functionality.
 Ask it to write a Lambda function that reads from DynamoDB and publishes to SNS, and it produces code with correct client initialization, proper error handling, and appropriate IAM policy suggestions.
-The infrastructure code generation understands service quotas, region availability, and configuration best practices.
-The Java modernization agent can analyze a legacy Java application and produce a plan to upgrade dependencies, replace deprecated APIs, and update test suites — a task that would take a team weeks to do manually.
-These capabilities are not gimmicks; they address real pain points for AWS shops.
-The gap between Q Developer and competitors shrinks significantly when you are specifically working within the AWS ecosystem.
+The Java modernization agent can analyze a legacy Java application and produce a plan to upgrade dependencies, replace deprecated APIs, and update test suites, a task that would take a team weeks to do manually.
+These capabilities address real pain points for AWS shops.

 The bottom line